MIT-LAE/IdealGases.jl/docs/src/gas.md

 composite_species
 ```
 ## Gas mixtures
-`IdealGases.jl` exports the `Gas` type which stores relevant thermodynamic
+`IdealGasThermo.jl` exports the `Gas` type which stores relevant thermodynamic
 information about the gas mixture.

 ```@docs